zamp/vid2vid/README.md

 To run the provided workflow_api.json you need to have Flat-2D Animerge model installed.
 You can get it from https://civitai.com/models/35960/flat-2d-animerge.
 You can also just change the json to point to some other model or create your own workflow which is explained below.

-## How to do custom comfyui workflows
+## How to do custom ComfyUI workflows

 Open workflow.json in ComfyUI and modify it as you want.

-Enable developer options in comfyui and then save workflow api.
+**Enable developer options in ComfyUI (gear icon, toggle "Enable Dev mode Options") and then save workflow api.**

 Save it to the root.